f5devcentral/f5-cli/demos/serverless/README.md

 # Introduction

-Serverless demo using Azure Functions.
-Function provides microservice to allow for interaction with BIG-IP(s) around discovery and configuration.
+Serverless demo using Azure Functions and F5 Cloud SDK.
+The function provides a microservice for interaction with BIG-IP(s) around device info discovery and configuration.
+See `config_mgmt/__init__.py` for the entirety of the code required.

 ## Demo